agisga/coding_notes/docker.md

     docker commit <container_name> new_image_name:tag_name(optional)
     ```

-    If you plan to push to DockerHub, the use:
+    If you plan to push to DockerHub, then use:

     ```
     docker commit <container_name> <username>/<new_image_name>:<tag_name>